|9 Min. Read||Evan Kramer||April 04, 2023|

 Language enhances human connections and shapes our day-to-day lives in powerful ways—both in the real world and online.
 In the global marketplace, customers invest far more trust in, and spend more on, websites that literally speak their preferred languages.

-Yet many major companies are just now beginning to appreciate the vital role language plays for online global customers.
-Not only does it govern our online conversations and behavior, it also limits what information we access.
+Yet many major companies are just now beginning to appreciate the vital role language and website translation play for online global customers.
+Not only does it govern our online conversations and behavior, but it also limits what information we access.

 Customers invest far more trust in, and spend more on, sites that literally speak their preferred language.